qmhc/vscode-deprecation-lens/README.md

 ## Usage

-### Explorer Panel (Current Deprecations)
+### Problems Panel (Current File)

-Located in the Explorer sidebar, this panel shows deprecated usages in currently open files.
-It updates automatically as you open/close files.
+Deprecated usages in open files are automatically reported to VSCode's Problems panel.
+Click any item to jump to its location.

 ### Activity Bar Panel (Project Deprecations)